paulkienitz/Lugi/README.md

 _Be aware that refreshing that page restarts the game._
 It requires a modern browser to run — in particular, the JavaScript engine must support the `async` key word in order to read the user’s commands.

-The source code is designed to be easily ported to any platform old or new, though it probably will not fit in something like a Commodore 64 or a CP/M system — an 8088 PC is about as primitive as you’d want to go.
+The source code is designed to be easily ported to any platform old or new, though if you’re interested in a retro platform it probably will not fit in something like a Commodore 64 or a CP/M system — an 8088 PC is about as primitive as you’d want to go.
 It’s written in C, though the eighties original was in Pascal.
 Much of the C translation was done in the early nineties, but it wasn’t finished then.
 I will ask that you please don’t read the source code just to figure out the tricks in the game.